 Top Stores for Buying Furniture in Germany [2026] - Live In Germany

-This guide walks you through the most practical choices for expats: where to buy cheap furniture in Germany if you’re just starting out, which stores offer the best quality for the price, and what to do with your old furniture when you eventually move on.
-I’ve also included the German vocabulary you’ll actually need, because navigating a Möbelhaus entirely in German is its own adventure.
+This guide walks through the most practical options for expats at every stage: where to buy cheap furniture in Germany if you’re starting from scratch, which stores offer the best quality-to-price ratio for longer stays, and what to do with old furniture when you eventually move on.
+Along the way, I’ve included the German vocabulary you’ll actually need, because walking into a Möbelhaus and trying to ask about delivery slots or assembly services entirely in German is its own kind of adventure.

 Discover the Best Supermarkets in Germany